ELEMENTARY - MIDDLE SCHOOL

 SCIENCE

-The science curriculum, aligning with Florida State Standards and Next Generation Sunshine State Standards (for middle school), focuses on Earth Space Science, Life Science, and Physical Science with each subsequent grade level gaining a deeper understanding of the concepts and ideas within the three domains.
 Teachers’ key strategies offer problem-based learning to teach scientific concepts and challenge the students to make life connections.
-The working school garden is continuously used by teachers of all grades to enhance students’ scientific understandings.
-In addition, fifth grade students travel to the Kennedy Space Center for an overnight field trip to better understand the space concepts of the curriculum.
+The working school garden is continuously used by our AGP teacher to enhance students’ scientific understandings.
 Schematics for an outdoor classroom have been developed to further extend learning through authentic application.

 SOCIAL STUDIES: HISTORY: CIVIC ENGAGEMENT

-The social studies curriculum blends academic study with hands-on experience, to create a meaningful understanding of society.
-Instruction is guided by the Florida State Standards along with the National Council for Social Studies themes.
-History, geography, economics, government and civics studies are blended together with an exploration of culture, authority, institutions, technology, and global environmental interactions.
-The focus is on individual development and identity with the key strategy of connecting students’ firsthand social interactions to the people and events studied.
-Fieldtrips, groupwork, and simulations of real-world situations bring the curriculum to life.
-For example, fourth grade students travel to St. Augustine for a two-day exploration of Florida’s historical sites.
-Then in fifth grade, students visit Enterprise Village, an economics and citizenship simulation program where classroom lessons on personal finance, business operations and citizenship are put into action as the students spend the day applying, working and receiving payment for their employment.
-Students vote and operate the village government.
+Fieldtrips, groupwork, and simulations of real- world situations bring the curriculum to life.
+Second-grade visits Cracker Country to learn about rural Florida and compare the past and present.
+Fourth grade students travel to St. Augustine, Florida for a two-day exploration of Florida’s historical sites.
+Fifth grade students visit Enterprise Village, an economics and citizenship simulation program, where classroom lessons on personal finance, business operations and citizenship are put into action as the students spend the day working and receiving payment for their employment.
+Students also vote and operate the village government.

 Further application of the social studies curriculum takes place in eighth grade as students travel to Finance Park.
-Here, students create realistic budgets, covering transportation, investment, banking, housing, entertainment, healthcare, utilities, food, clothing and education.
+Here, students create realistic budgets, covering transportation, investment, banking, housing, entertainment, healthcare, utilities, food, clothing, and education.
 Trained volunteers and over 30 local business partners make Finance Park an authentic experience to help students become educated consumers and financially responsible adults.

 MUSIC

 All students enjoy music classes once a week throughout the year.
 Along with music theory, the course is “hands on” with a wide variety of instruments available for all ages to play.
 Students listen and study many genres of music from around the globe, to enhance the understanding and appreciation of the music they hear, play, and sing.
-Beyond school performances, students are invited to share their singing talents through performances at assisted living facilities, city festivities, and honorary tributes.
+Students can display their musical talents through our annual Christman concerts, Sights and Sounds, and other after of school outings.

 ART